qlineai2025/qline/PRESENTATION_SCRIPT.md

 **(Presenter):** We've built the ultimate workflow for slide-based presentations.
 When you import a Google Slides deck, you get both your visuals and your script.
 You can choose what to see in the prompter: the slide itself, for a visual cue, or your speaker notes as a scrollable, voice-controlled script.

-Best of all, when you're reading your notes, CuePilot AI knows when you've reached the end.
+Best of all, when you're reading your notes, Q_ knows when you've reached the end.
 It will automatically advance to the next slide and its notes, creating a completely hands-free and professional presentation experience.

 ---